HYAdev/HYAdev/README.md

 ### 🐈 About Me
 **`Music Producer/Programmer/Cybersecurer`**

 Yahallo!
 I'm currently a student that enjoys many aspects of Computer Science.
-I am a member of **CyberPatriot**, which is a competition hosted by the US' Air Force and Space Association (AFA), where my primary focus is Windows.
+I am competing in **CyberPatriot**, which is a hardening competition hosted by the US' Air Force and Space Association (AFA), where my primary focus is Windows.
 I am continuously honing my cybersecurity skills through **CTFs**.
 In my free time, I upload original songs to my YouTube channel, [HYAmusic](https://www.youtube.com/c/HYAmusic), which has over 120 subscribers as of now (*please subscribe*).
 My speciality genres are pop, funk, chill, etc. In the future, I hope to learn more about competitive programming (for data structures, algorithms, etc.) and artificial intelligence.
 Also, I really love cats.

   <p align="left">
     <a href="https://www.youtube.com/c/HYAmusic?sub_confirmation=1">